1. Search on this website

 You can contact us to ask if the information you are after has been released either on this website or in another form.
 Some publications may only be available on the payment of a fee, but we will let you know if that is the case.

-If the information you are after has not already been published by State Records, but is information which raises no particular concerns in terms of possible public interest reasons why it should be kept confidential, then we may be able to release it to you on request without the formalities of having to make a formal application.
+If the information you are after has not already been published by NSW State Archives, but is information which raises no particular concerns in terms of possible public interest reasons why it should be kept confidential, then we may be able to release it to you on request without the formalities of having to make a formal application.

 If you think this applies to the information you are after you can contact us to make an informal request.

 Generally, we try to release information we hold without the need for you to make a formal access application, unless there are good reasons to require one.

 Under the Government Information (Public Access) Act, however, Government agencies are not required to release information without an access application.
 NSW State Archives reserves the right to require you to lodge an access application, particularly if there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released or if you request a large volume of information or if it would otherwise take NSW State Archives a significant amount of time to consider your request.

 If the information you are seeking is not available on this website and is not otherwise routinely provided by the NSW State Archives on request, then you have a right to formally apply for access to specific information.
 People wanting to make an application should speak to the NSW State Archives Right to Information Officer before lodging their application.
 It may not be necessary to make a formal application.
 Under its policies and through its web sites and numerous other publications, many NSW State Archives documents are publicly available.